 Case in point, Amazon EC2, which tends to be the costliest cloud solution for typical AWS users, offers a wide range of resource options.
 You’ll find a host of memory, network I/O, and CPU options — which, combined, might understandably feel overwhelming.

-To avoid shooting in the dark, you should have a good understanding of your usage needs.
+To avoid shooting in the dark, you should understand your usage needs well.
 This is what will ultimately define the best type of instances for your cloud infrastructure.

-Otherwise, if you’re dealing with a consistent workload level that can be accurately predicted, you could potentially have huge cloud savings with Reserved Instances.
-Then variable workloads with predictable changing patterns, on the flip side, would benefit from AWS Auto Scaling.
+If your workload level is consistent and predictable, you could save significantly with Reserved Instances.
+Variable workloads with predictable changing patterns, on the other hand, would benefit from AWS Auto Scaling.

 4. Identify and do away with idle resources

-AWS sizing is not complete until you entirely eliminate idle resources from your cloud infrastructure and usage bill.
-As such, you should always be on the lookout for any extras in your cloud environment that you might have purchased and deployed but then ended up remaining unutilized.
+AWS sizing is incomplete until you eliminate idle resources from your cloud infrastructure and usage bill.
+Always monitor your cloud environment for unused purchases.

-For instance, one particular scenario that might leave you with idle resources is the On-Demand deployment of instances for non-production operations like testing, staging, development, and quality assurance.
+One scenario might leave you with idle resources.
+Consider On-Demand deployment for non-production operations.
+Examples include testing, staging, development, and quality assurance.
 Such instances are often used for a limited period of time, after which they’re abandoned to lie idle as costs accumulate.

-These are the types of resources you should promptly identify and remove from your cloud environment.
+You should promptly identify and remove these types of resources from your cloud environment.

 Make no mistake about it, though.
-Simply stopping an Amazon EC2 instance doesn’t count, since it would leave all attached Elastic Block Store (EBS) volumes running.
-That means that while you’d retain the privilege to restore the instance in the future, Amazon would continue charging you for the EBS volumes over the long haul.
+Simply stopping an Amazon EC2 instance doesn’t count since it would leave all attached Elastic Block Store (EBS) volumes running.
+You can restore the instance later, but Amazon will keep charging you for the EBS volumes.

 5. Maintain continuous AWS sizing

-Right sizing, as it turns out, is not a one-time engagement.
-Cloud workloads tend to run continuously under variable parameters and needs.
+Right sizing is not a one-time engagement, as cloud workloads tend to run continuously under variable parameters and needs.

 With that in mind, you should schedule your AWS sizing to run as frequently as possible.
-Once you rightsize the resources accordingly during migration, you should then proceed to track all the relevant usage, performance, and cost parameters.
+Rightsize the resources during migration.
+Proceed to track relevant usage, performance, and cost parameters.
 This allows you to respond to changing workload demands with appropriate AWS sizing.

 6. Take advantage of AWS Auto Scaling